goshacmd/react-native-simple-onboarding/README.md

   * `title` (required): a string title
   * `subtitle` (required): a string subtitle
   * `input` (optional): Boolean for whether to include a TextInput component.
 Default false.
+  * `forceInput` (optional): Boolean for whether to force user to use input before continuing.
+Default false.
   * `onChangeText`: (optional) The callback that passes the string of user input.
   * `inputKeyboardType`: (optional) the keyboard type for the InputText component (see https://facebook.github.io/react-native/docs/textinput.html)
   * `placeholder` (optional): a placeholder for the input component